JoeChen322/QiaoLibriciLiHuang_DevOps_first_part/GroupReadme.md

   * **Lack of clamping** for values > 255.
   * **Failure to handle negatives** gracefully.
   * **Incorrect averaging and matrix traversal**.

----

-### 📌 Next Steps

-The test suite will now be reused in **Step 2** as we transition to:

-* Building a CI/CD pipeline,
-* Creating a Singularity container,
-* Automating execution on HPC via SLURM.